Do Honeybees Die After They Sting?

 Once you’re out of harm's way, you’ll want to care for the sting — infected stings are far more uncomfortable than the sting itself.
 You’ll need to find and remove the stinger, wash the sting site, and apply a compress to help with any swelling.

-Step One: Find the Stinger
+Step One: Find the stinger.

 It’s not uncommon for the stinger to get stuck under the skin.
 While honeybees don’t have smooth stingers, the extraction process is still fairly easy.